rednafi/rednafi.com/content/python/deduplicate_a_sequence.md

 In the example provided, the function is called with arguments `it`, `2`, and `False`.
 This means that it will deduplicate the input iterable based on the second element of each tuple and return a list.
 The result is `[(1,1), (1,3)]`.

+## References

+* [How do I remove duplicates from a list while preserving order]

+[How do I remove duplicates from a list while preserving order]: (https://stackoverflow.com/questions/480214/how-do-i-remove-duplicates-from-a-list-while-preserving-order)